Mfarzana/docker-learning/introduction.md

 ### Docker registries
 A **Docker registry stores Docker images**.
 Docker Hub is a **public registry** that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own **private registry.**
 ### IMAGES
-Virtual machine environments, images would be called something like “**snapshots**.”
+Virtual machine environments, **images** would be called something **like snapshots**.
 They’re a picture of a Docker virtual machine at a specific point in time.
 Docker images are a little bit different from a virtual machine snapshot, though.
 For starters, Docker images can’t ever change.
 Once you’ve made one, you can delete it, but you can’t modify it.
 If you need a new version of the snapshot, you create an entirely new image
 **NB: snapshot is a binary image of a filesystem**

 ### CONTAINERS